filecoin-project/lotus-docs/content/en/tutorials/lotus/remote-lotus-wallet.md

 {{< /alert >}}

 After all that is done, you can now restart the `lotus-wallet` without the `--interactive` mode.
 When you run the `lotus wallet list` on the lotus daemon node you should be able to see all your keys.
 You have now successfully set up the `lotus-wallet` binary to handle your keys and addresses.

+## Extra steps

+If you want to create any new wallets that should you **do not want** to be on the remote `lotus-wallet` service (such as PoSt-control addresses for example) will require you to turn of the RemoteBackend config, restart the daemon and create them such that they land on the server running `lotus-daemon` and not the `lotus-wallet`.